TemryL/EyeDocScanner-API/README.md

 # EyeDocScanner API
 This API receives OCR data in JSON format from the EyeDocScanner IOS app (see [EyeDocScanner App](https://github.com/TemryL/EyeDocScanner_App)) and return the structured data in JSON format to the IOS app.
-The IOS app communicate with the API through HTTP request.
+The IOS app communicate with the API through HTTP requests.

 The concept, inner working and performance of this codebase are explored in the following presentation:
 [S. Pham-Ba, *VITA'App, Picture to Structured text, Tech meeting*, 2023](https://github.com/TemryL/EyeDocScanner_API/files/12208931/2023.03.06.-.VITA.App.Tech.meeting.pdf)